eu-digital-identity-wallet/eudi-doc-testing-application/doc/performance/performance_specifications.md

 ## Virtual User Distribution

 Performance testing will be executed on various **mobile devices** across both **iOS** and **Android** platforms.
-The goal is to determine the maximum user load each scenario can sustain before performance degrades or failures occur.
+The goal is to determine the maximum load each scenario can sustain before performance degrades or failures occur.

 ## Load Test